harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 - Followed by ones that have roles and it *does* matter where you end the swing.
 - With the exception of the neutral one, all of the contras were becket with a slide left progression to avoid beginners having to learn about and remember to cross over at the end of the set.

 By all reports the evening went well.
-Nevertheless, being as this was the first dance with this many beginners that I've called, I made some errors and learned some lessons for the next time.
+Nevertheless, being as this was the first dance with this many beginners that I've called (even "beginner-heavy" dances I've called are no more than 50% newbies), I made some errors and learned some lessons for the next time.

 This was my program: